 You will be responsible for deciding the method by which you claim your DC scheme benefits at retirement.
 There are several options.
 You can buy an annuity, which is a product designed to give you a guaranteed income for the rest of your life; or enter into income drawdown which sees you leaving your money invested in the stock market and drawing an income from it; or you can also take the pot in one go (subject to taxation) or in chunks.
 How much income you get will depend on how much has been saved in your pension pot through combined employer and employee contributions and how well your investments have performed.

 Again, the NEU is not permitted to give financial advice and suggests members seek independent financial advice at this point.
-We recommend that you contact Lighthouse Financial Advice for personal independent financial advice.
+We recommend that you seek personal independent financial advice.

 No. Both are public sector pension schemes and current legislation does not permit transfers from unfunded public sector schemes to DC schemes.